CodeF0x/picy/README.md

 * `export toJson: exports.toJson = toJson`, on the very last line (right under the declaration of toJson())
 * `import module node-fetch: const fetch = require('node-fetch')`, somewhere at the top

+### Tracking

+The tracking via the UTM parameters in image.js is a requirement by Unsplash to get approval for production limit-rates of their API.